Blackbird Bakery employee tests positive for COVID-19

-BRISTOL, Va. — A popular bakery in downtown Bristol is closed until further notice due to a COVID-19 case.
+BRISTOL, Va. — Blackbird Bakery, a popular eatery in downtown Bristol, is closed until further notice due to a COVID-19 case.

-The Blackbird Bakery posted a sign on its door on Friday afternoon.
-The restaurant, located on Piedmont Avenue in Bristol, said a staff member has tested positive for the virus.
+On Friday afternoon, the bakery, located at the corner of Piedmont Avenue and Cumberland Street, posted signs on its doors.
+A staff member has tested positive for COVID-19, the novel coronavirus at the center of a worldwide pandemic.

-The restaurant is closing until further notice, the sign states.
-Previous orders for June 26-27 will be available, the sign adds.
+The restaurant will remain closed until further notice, the sign states.
+In addition, the sign said previous orders for June 26-27 will still be available.

+Blackbird Bakery, like many area eateries, had been closed during the height of stay-at-home orders.
+The restaurant reopened on May 8 and was operating on limited hours.
+By early June, the eatery also had limited indoor seating, according to posts on the restaurant’s Facebook page.

+The restaurant was looking forward to opening 24 hours a day again once Gov. Ralph Northam moves the state into phase 3 of reopening.

 Post a comment as